rulewis/journey-optimizer.en/help/using/event/additional-steps-to-send-events-to-journey-orchestration.md

 }
 ```

-To facilitate the identification of the place where to paste the "data" part, you can use a JSON visualization tool such as [https://jsonformatter.curiousconcept.com](https://jsonformatter.curiousconcept.com)
+To facilitate the identification of the place where to paste the "data" part, you can use a JSON visualization tool such as [JSON formatter](https://jsonformatter.curiousconcept.com){target="_blank"}.

-To troubleshoot Streaming Ingestion APIs, refer to this [page](https://experienceleague.adobe.com/docs/experience-platform/ingestion/streaming/troubleshooting.html).
+To troubleshoot Streaming Ingestion APIs, refer to [Experience Platform documentation](https://experienceleague.adobe.com/docs/experience-platform/ingestion/streaming/troubleshooting.html){target="_blank"}.